 Preparing a patient for surgery may include removing body hair from skin in the area where the surgery will be done.
 Medical research has shown that shaving with a razor can increase the risk of infection.
 It is safer to use electric clippers or hair removal cream.

 To help prevent blood clots from forming after surgery, treatments can be given just before or after the surgery.
-These include blood-thinning medications, elastic support stockings or mechanical air stockings that help with blood flow in the legs.
+These include blood-thinning medications and mechanical air filled sleeves that that help with blood flow in the legs.